Badou Jack: Jack vs. McKernan

+Cancelled Jean Pascal rematch

+A rematch between Jack and Jean Pascal was signed and confirmed on February 13, 2020 to take place on FOX or Showtime, likely in May 2020.
+The rematch was put on hold due to the COVID-19 pandemic.
+Ellerbe stated Jack's first priority was to take the rematch with Pascal, but Pascal wanted to wait until fans are allowed to attend.
+Jack took stay busy fight on Triller Pay-Per-View, on the undercard of Mike Tyson vs. Roy Jones Jr. exhibition in November 2020.
+Jack won a lop-sided 8-round decision against Blake McKernan.

+In April 2021, the rematch against announced to take place on the undercard of Floyd Mayweather Jr. vs. Logan Paul on 6 June 2021 on Showtime PPV at the Hard Rock Stadium in Miami Gardens, Florida.
+The fight was cancelled when it emerged on 28 May that Pascal had failed random Voluntary Anti-Doping Association-administered tests and had tested positive for three different banned PEDs: drostanolone, drostanolone metabolite and epitrenbolone.
+Jack posted on his twitter the fight was off, making a statement that his team believed Pascal was 'dirty' for the first bout.
+Jack's place on the card remained, now looking for a new opponent.
+Pascal responded to the news, saying that he was "shocked and embarrassed".
+He also stated this was an isolated incident.

 Jack vs. Colina

-Jack and Jean Pascal had originally been scheduled to face each other in a rematch of their 2019 fight on the undercard of Floyd Mayweather Jr. vs. Logan Paul on 6 June 2021, but the rematch was canceled when it emerged on 28 May that Pascal had failed random Voluntary Anti-Doping Association-administered tests and had tested positive for three different banned PEDs: drostanolone, drostanolone metabolite and epitrenbolone.
-Pascal responded to the news, saying that he was "shocked and embarrassed".
+Undefeated Venezuelan Dervin Colina (15-0, 13 KOs) stepped in to fight Jack.
 On 3 June, reports surfaced that Pascal had failed yet another drugs test, testing positive for a fourth banned substance, erythropoietin, also known as EPO.
-Jack responded to the news by labeling Pascal a "scumbag cheater".

-On 1 June 2021, unbeaten Dervin Colina (15–0, 13 KO's) was announced as Jack's new short-notice opponent, replacing Jean Pascal on the card.
+Jack said to reporters on the fourth failed test, “It just proves he’s a piece of sh-t, and he should be banned for life, in my opinion.”
+Jack was hoping for the first fight to be changed to a 'no-contest'.

 The gulf in class was apparent very quickly, with Colina being deducted two points in the second and third round for excessive clinching.
 Jack dropped his opponent three times in the fourth round, forcing the referee to halt the contest, with Jack being declared the winner by fourth-round technical knockout.

+Cruiserweight

 Jack vs. Crossed

-Jack faced Samuel Crossed (11–1–1, 7 KO's) in a stay-busy fight on 26 November 2021, at the Motospace Dubai Investment Park in Dubai.
-The ten-round bout was broadcast by ESPN on the American continents, and could be seen on IFL TV by the rest of the world.
+Jack fought Samuel Crossed (11–1–1, 7 KO's) in a stay-busy fight on 26 November 2021, at the Motospace Dubai Investment Park in Dubai.
+The ten-round bout was broadcast by ESPN on the American continents, and could be seen on IFL TV worldwide.
 Jack entered the fight as an overwhelming -4000 favorite, while most odds-makers had Crossed as a +1100 underdog.
 Jack won the second cruiserweight fight of his career by a second-round knockout.
 Referee called off the fight after Crossed was knocked down for the third time in the round.